Distributed Associative Memory Network with Memory Refreshing Loss: Proposed Method

 \subsection{Distributed Associative Memory Architecture}

 The distributed associative memory architecture consists of a controller network and $K$ associative memory blocks where each memory block is a content addressable memory similar to the original DNC~\cite{graves2016hybrid}.
-Figure~\ref{fig.proposed.method}(a) shows the overall read/write process of the proposed DAM.
+Fig.~\ref{fig.proposed.method}(a) shows the overall read/write process of the proposed DAM.
 For the writing operation, the controller of DAM produces multiple writing operator vectors for multiple memory blocks.
 Each writing operator vector is used for the content-based addressing of one of the multiple memory blocks, and it is independent of other memory blocks.
 Since it is produced based on the current input and previous hidden states of the controller, it can independently store its own representation of the same input contents.
 This writing process enables DAM to store the diverse representations of the same input data to multiple memory blocks with much flexibility.
 Furthermore, for the reading process, all memory blocks are read at the same time and read values are interpolated with soft attention to produce single read-out information.
 Through this attention-based reading process, DAM retrieves the most suitable information for the current task from representations distributed in the multiple memory blocks.
-Based on these read/write operations, DAM learns how to store and retrieve the diverse representations of input data for different purposed tasks.
-The following sections detail the main operations.
+Based on these read\slash write operations, DAM learns how to store and retrieve the diverse representations of input data for different purposed tasks.
+The following sections detail the main operations of our DNC based DAM model and its advantages in computational complexity.